 Our director of food and nutrition program estimates 50% of our families are food insecure.

-83,000 pandemic hunger relief packages provided through the end of the 2020 calendar year.
+83,000 pandemic hunger relief packages were provided through the end of the 2020 calendar year.

-More than 300,000 lbs. of produce given from March through December 2020.
+More than 300,000 lbs. of produce were distributed from March through December 2020.

+Need one more stat

 HEALTH (147 Words)

 From the outset of the pandemic, our doctors, nurses, and therapists fought on the front lines of the biggest health crisis of our generation.
 For patients who needed in-person care, our clinics continued to remain operational and provide essential care.
 Many of our services quickly transitioned to telehealth, which included COVID-19 medical guidance, case management, and psychotherapy, ensuring both continuity of care and staff safety.
 The crisis also compelled our staff to go above and beyond their traditional methods of care.
-Many of our staff members who helped manage complex medical cases visited homes to drop off medicine or food — despite not being required to — and supported families experiencing the worst of COVID-19 as they navigated the hardship.
-When Governor Cuomo sent urgent requests to medical providers for extra help at understaffed hospitals, a portion of Children’s Aid medical staff volunteered at a local hospital’s COVID-19 ward.
+Many of our staff members who work helped managinge complex medical cases wet beyond their duty of care to visited homes to drop off medicine or food — despite not being required to — in oder to better support and supported families experiencing the worst of COVID-19 as they navigated the hardship.
+And when Governor Cuomo sent urgent requests to medical providers for extra help at understaffed hospitals, a portion of Children’s Aid medical staff volunteered at a local hospital’s COVID-19 ward.
 STATS:

 In some of the lowest-income neighborhoods in New York City, 60% of the residents tested positive for COVID-19.

-XX,XXX (getting that info now) medical, mental health, and dental appointments provided
+XX,XXX (getting that info now) medical, mental health, and dental appointments provided from March through December 2020

-from the onset of the pandemic until the end of the calendar year.

-100% of high school youth requesting mental health services received referrals, and 100% of referrals received treatment last year.
+100% of youth of high school youth who received referrals for mental health services received treatment in 2020.

+Need an additional stat

 SHELTER/HOME (151 Words)

-COVID-19 has in numerous ways intensified the pressures many families – and especially children – were already feeling.
-We have always worked with families at risk of entering the world of foster care to help strengthen the home and avoid removal of the children — and that work became even more critical when the pandemic added unique layers of familial stress.
-For children who did require placements into foster care — in some cases after losing a biological parent to COVID-19 — our foster parents were able to provide a loving home.
-During the pandemic, we transitioned our family visits to virtual, but continued in-person visits when a child’s safety was of concern.
+COVID-19 has intensified the pressures many families – and especially children – were already feeling.
+Children’s Aid has always worked with families at risk of entering the world of foster care to help strengthen the home and avoid removal of children.
+This work became even more critical when the pandemic added unique layers of familial stress.
+We made critical interventions to keep families together.

+We transitioned our family visits to virtual, but continued in-person visits when a child’s safety was of concern.
+For those children who did require placements into foster care — in some cases after losing a biological parent to COVID-19 — we supported and helped our foster parents provide loving homes.

 When the threat of homelessness hung over families due to illness or unemployment, we provided emergency rent relief, and worked with homeless shelters and internet providers to ensure our students have broadband access to stay connected to online learning.

 STATS:

+Missing the dark blue problem set up stat

-150 clients provided with domestic violence interventions in the early months of the pandemic, responding to the 33% surge in New York state during that time period.
+150 domestic violence interventions were made between March and June, 2020? in response to a 33% surge in New York state.

 In the first three weeks of March 2020, our child welfare staff made 1,091 face-to-face visits, 2,757 telephone contacts, and 68 videoconference contacts.
+Alernative text: more visits and contacts were made by our child welfare staff in the first three weeks of March 2020 than during the same period in 2019.

 98% of families who received one of our family crisis interventions avoided foster care placements last year.